Zina Solar Power Station: Developers

 The power station developers formed an ad hoc company to develop, own and operate this power station.
 They named the ad hoc company Zina Solaire.
 The ownership of the ad hoc company is as illustrated in the table below.

 Funding and timeline

 The table below outlines the sources of funding for the construction of this power station.

 Construction began in May 2022.
-Commercial commissioning is expected in 2023.
+Commercial commissioning was expected in 2023.
+The completed power station came online in May 2024.